Where this stood in April, and where it stands now

 The structural shift has commercial implications across three layers.

 First, in chartering decisions.
-Voyages routed through the Gulf now carry a risk premium that depends on flag, owner profile, and the current state of the ceasefire.
+Voyages routed through the Gulf now carry a risk premium that depends on flag, owner profile, and the state of hostilities at the time of fixing.
 The Hormuz crisis has made flag risk a first-order chartering variable, not an after-the-fact concern.

 Second, in voyage cost modeling.
 The Cape of Good Hope rerouting that absorbed displaced Asia–Europe container traffic adds 10–14 days per voyage and an additional bunker burn of hundreds of tonnes.
 Cost models calibrated against pre-2024 fuel and route patterns are systematically underestimating current voyage economics.